 IVC involves composting the food waste in a controlled environment using tunnels.

 The food waste is shredded and loaded into the first vessel/tunnel.
 Micro-organisms in the waste start breaking down the material.
-The temperature of the waste increases to between 60°C and 70°C. This makes sure that any pathogens are killed.
+The temperature of the waste increases to between 60 degrees celcius and 70 degrees celcius.
+This makes sure that any pathogens are killed.

 After 7 to 21 days, the material is moved to the second vessel, where the composting process continues.